25/11/2025

 • Latamid 66 H2 G/25-VOKB1 25% Glass Fibre (Black)

-Glass-filled nylon is electrically nonconductive, making it useful as a shield for electrical and automotive applications.
-Here are some additional benefits of using glass-filled nylon in your injection moulding projects:
+Glass filled nylon is electrically non conductive, making it suitable as an insulating shield for electrical and automotive applications.
+Additional benefits for injection moulding include:

 • Increased rigidity